 Disclaimer: Our visit to Ligonier was sponsored by Laurel Highlands Visitor’s Bureau.
 As always, all opinions are our own.
 Toddling Traveler also participates in Amazon Affiliates and other affiliate programs.
 That means we could earn a commission for qualifying purchases at no extra charge to you.

 Table of Contents: Things to Do in Ligonier, PA

 You can’t drive into the town of Ligonier without spotting Fort Ligonier on the hill.
-Ligonier was a strategic fort of the Seven Years’ War, which is also referred to as the French & Indian War.
-Fort Ligonier is made up of the museum inside and the fort and artillery outside.
+Ligonier was a strategic fort of the Seven Years’ War.
+(A.k.a.
+The French & Indian War.)
+Fort Ligonier is comprised of both and indoor museum and the outdoor fort.

 Fort Ligonier Museum

 Whether you’re a war history buff or not, the museum includes intricate details that will captivate visitors of all ages.
 The story boards and artifacts each tell the history of the local and global landscape during The Seven Years War.